-Glenn Hoddle is a highly respected football manager and pundit.
+Glenn Hoddle is a highly respected former football manager, player and pundit.

 In the same year, he sang with team-mate Chris Waddle on the single ‘Diamond Lights’ reaching number 12 in the UK pop charts.